-According to 2020 Census statistics, the total population of Mono County is 13,247, a slight increase since the 2010 Census.
+According to The United States Census Bureau Quick Facts statistics, the total population of Mono County is 12,978, a slight decrease since the 2020 Census.
 Other than Mammoth Lakes, which has a year-round population of approximately 8,000, the remainder of the county consists of small communities ranging in population from less than 300 to about 1,200 people.
-To illustrate the vastness of the county, there are approximately 4.3 people per square mile.
+To illustrate the vastness of the county, there are approximately 4.1 people per square mile.

-The ethnic distribution of Mono County is 27 percent Hispanic/Latinx, 3 percent Native American and Alaska Native, 1 percent Black or African American, 2.3 percent Asian, 0.4 percent Native Hawaiian/Other Pacific Islander/Other/Unknown, and 65 percent White alone.
+The ethnic distribution of Mono County is 27.3 percent Hispanic/Latinx, 3 percent Native American and Alaska Native, 1.2 percent Black or African American, 2.2 percent Asian, 0.4 percent Native Hawaiian/Other Pacific Islander/Other/Unknown, and 65.2 percent White alone, not Hispanic, or Latinx.
 The county is comprised of 46% percent female residents and 53% percent male residents.
-There are 638 veterans.
+There are 761 veterans.
 Figure 1 shows populations by counts and percentages categorized by race, Hispanic or Latinx Origin (of any race), gender, and age. race/ethnicity, and gender of the general population.